busigushen/SCVS/README.md

-The code of "SCVS:blind image quality assessment based on spatial correlation and visual saliency" will be posted in the near future
+This is the code of paper: "SCVS:blind image quality assessment based on spatial correlation and visual saliency".